Table A. Year-on-Year Inflation Rates, All Items

 1. Regional Inflation

-In Central Visayas, the headline inflation or overall inflation in March 2025 eased to 2.4 percent from 2.5 percent in February 2025.
-The average inflation rate in Central Visayas from January to March 2025 was posted at 2.5 percent.
-In March 2024, the inflation rate was higher which stood at 3.2 percent.
+In Central Visayas, the headline inflation or overall inflation slowed down further to 0.2 percent in June 2025 from 0.9 percent in the previous month.
+The average inflation rate in the region from January to June 2025 was posted at 2.0 percent.
+In June 2024, the inflation rate was higher, which was recorded at 4.8 percent.
 (Table A)

 C. Province of Cebu